Vince Gilligan: The X-Files and The Lone Gunmen

 Gilligan's big break came when he joined the Fox television drama The X-Files.
-Gilligan was a fan of the show, and submitted a script to Fox which became the second-season episode "Soft Light".
+He was a fan of the show and submitted a script to Fox, which became the second-season episode "Soft Light".
 He went on to write 29 more episodes, in addition to being co-executive producer of 44 episodes, executive producer of 40, co-producer of 24, and supervising producer of 20.
-He also co-created and became executive producer of The X-Files spin-off series The Lone Gunmen.
-The series only ran for one season of 13 episodes.
+He also co-created and became executive producer of the spin-off series The Lone Gunmen, which ran for one season of 13 episodes.